Gravity as the Source of Curvature, not curvature as the source of gravity

 Thus, when gravity bends all trajectories within a region, the most natural geometric description of that region becomes curvilinear.

-PEI conclusion:
+PRI conclusion:

 Space looks curved because gravity bends motion, not because space itself forces motion to bend.